Facebook Pixel Code

 FOR YOUR SAFETY

+Any performer competing in dance competitions takes certain inherent risks.
+These include, but are not limited to sprains, bruises, pulled muscles, and broken bones.
 Participation in this competition indicates the acceptance of such risks by performers.
-Therefore by virtue of entering this event, it is agreed that participants will not hold Showstopper® Inc.; Showstopper American Dance Championships® or its officers, directors officials, staff or employees responsible for injuries sustained or illnesses contracted by them while in attendance and/or participating in any activity related to a Showstopper® Competition.
+Therefore by virtue of entering this event, it is agreed that participants will not hold Showstopper® LLC; Showstopper American Dance Championships®, its partners, agents, affiliates, officers, directors, or employees responsible for injuries sustained or illnesses contracted by them while in attendance and/or participating in any activity related to a Showstopper® Competition.

+It is agreed that Showstopper® LLC; Showstopper American Dance Championships®, its partners, agents, affiliates, officers, directors, employees and the hosting facility are not responsible for personal injury to contestants or spectators.
 Showstopper is not responsible for lost or stolen property.
 Do not leave your property and valuables unattended in the event center, theater, or dressing rooms.

 RULES AND REGULATIONS